 Once it has been determined that a purchase is required and the funding has been approved, the seven main steps in the quotation purchasing process are:

 Even though a government buyer may verbally ask you to quote, they will usually expect a written response, but this depends on the dollar value.

-For purchases valued at more than $10 000 for Goods and Services or valued at more than $50 000 for Building and Construction/Roads and Bridges, a written quotation response is required.
+For purchases valued at more than $50 000, a written quotation response is required.

 The government buyer preparing a written RFQ will develop documentation that outlines what is required and how you should respond.

 The style of document used, and the amount of detail provided, will be determined by the value of the good/service or works required.

 See Understanding the Quotation Documentation for further information.

 Invitations to quote are generally not advertised.
 Therefore, to ensure that you are invited to quote, make sure that the government buyer is aware of your business.
 For marketing tips, see How to Get Known.

 Before responding, you should first obtain any available documentation from the purchaser.
 For simple purchases or projects there may be no documentation.
 You should then: